CCMS-UCSD/CCMS-Integration-Tests/README.md

 We will use the act program found [here](https://github.com/nektos/act).

-Now we can simulate actions in github that will force the running of these actions:
+Run this:
 ```
 make test-push
 ```
+to simulate a push of commits to the repo.
+This will include selenium and api tests.

-This will run most of the tests including all the workflow tests.
+Run this to run nearly everything including workflow tests.
 ```
 make test-schedule
 ```